j-0520/Linux-Commands/General Notes.md

  - MAC addresses are used for layer 2 (switching) so the packets know which specific device to go to once on the correct network

+**Subnetting**

+- /24 subnet = 254 possible devices
+- it is 265 hosts however (first and last address are reserved for broadcast IP and network ID)
+-

 **TCP vs UDP**

 **TCP**